equal-learning/cloud-automation/iac/golang/README.md

-Go is a «  C-like language » or « C for the 21st century»
+Go is a "C-like language" or "C for the 21st century"

 GO genealogy ::